maikeulb/filmogram/README.md

 # Filmogram

-Instagram/Flickr clone where users share their favorite photos with other users.
+Social network (similar to Instagram) for film photographers.
+Users share their favorite photos with other users.
 Admin users can manage the site content.

 Technology
 ----------